jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 * Flyweight object reclamation is optional, whereas Object Pool reclamation is required

 ## Core Object Pool Design and Implementation
 As mentioned above, Object Pool's structure is similar to Flyweight's structure.
-My design and implementation example does not have a specific context in mind, so class and interface names will not indicate what they do within the context of a domain.
+My design and implementation example does not have a specific domain in mind, so class and interface names will not indicate what they do within the context of a domain.
 Their names indicate how they manage pooled objects.

 Here are some highlights from the design:
 * `Feature` defines a basic contract with `doSomething()`.